Astros vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Corbin Carroll and the Arizona Diamondbacks take on Yordan Alvarez and the Houston Astros on Friday at 9:40 PM ET.
+The Arizona Diamondbacks will send a hot-hitting Corbin Carroll to the plate against the Houston Astros and Kyle Tucker, who has been on a tear in recent games, when the clubs square off on Saturday at 8:10 PM ET.

-The Astros are +100 moneyline underdogs in this matchup against the favored Diamondbacks (-120).
-A 9.5-run total has been listed for the game.
+The Diamondbacks are -120 moneyline favorites in this matchup against the Astros (+100).
+The total for the matchup has been set at 9 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.